diev/diev.github.io/_docs/en/resume.md

  - A full cycle of works with cryptographic protection and maintenance of key infrastructure:
-[Verba-OW], Signatura, Validata, CryptoPRO, PKI, GPG, PGP, SSH, eToken, ruToken.
+[Verba-OW], Signatura, Validata, CryptoPRO, PKI, GPG, PGP, SSH, TLS, eToken, ruToken.

  - Administration, access and security:
-ARM CBR, PTK PSD, Microsoft AD, SQL, SharePoint, IIS, CentOS, KVM, Samba, Kerio Control, ZyWALL, VPN, RDP, VNC, IPTables, ESET ERA/ESMC, KAV, iRedAdmin, Zabbix, Asterisk (VoIP), OpenFire (Spark), FIMI, FineReaderBANK.
+ARM CBR, PTK PSD, Microsoft AD, SQL, SharePoint, IIS, CentOS, KVM, Samba, Kerio Control, ZyWALL, VPN, RDP, VNC, IPTables, ESET ERA/ESMC, KAV, DrWeb, iRedAdmin, Zabbix, Asterisk (VoIP), OpenFire (Spark), FIMI, FineReaderBANK.

- - Development of tools for current needs like an ACL explorer [WhoCan] or a parser of XML data files of the Cental Bank of Russia to recomposite them according to a set of rules (see [Projects]):
+ - Development of tools for current needs like an ACL explorer [WhoCan] or a parser of XML data files of the Cental Bank of Russia to recomposite them according to a set of rules, SMEV/SPFS/SWIFT convertors, works with API of CBR.ru and NBKI.ru (see [Projects]):
 C#, WPF, console, Python, CMD.

  - So-development of a set of lightweight HTA utilities to browse data with the